Understanding the Difference Between Probiotics, Prebiotics, Synbiotics, and Postbiotics

 When it comes to probiotic supplementation, quality matters and not all probiotics are created equal.
 If you’re new to our brand, you should know that the unique patented formula created by Bio-K+ includes three strains of probiotic bacteria: L. acidophilus CL1285®, L. casei LBC80R® and L. rhamnosus CLR2®.

 These three strains have been extensively studied in their own right, as well as shown to work even better when paired together to promote microbiome health in your body.
-What's also interesting to note, is that drinkable Bio-K+ is both a supplement and a fermented food.
+What's also interesting to note, is that Bio-K+ probiotic drinks are both a supplement and a fermented food.
 This unique format ensures that the 50 billion bacteria found in each bottle of Bio-K+ are alive and active all the way to your large intestine, where they can do their work.

 Formally defined, a prebiotic “is a substrate that is selectively utilized by host microorganisms conferring a health benefit”.3 More directly, this means prebiotics are non-digestible carbohydrates found in certain foods (such as onion, garlic, asparagus, green banana and chicory root), that have a beneficial part in shaping our gut microbiota along with probiotics.
 Our digestive enzymes are unable to break these fibres down.
 Because of this, these fibres serve as food to our gut, fueling, supporting and encouraging the growth of the good bacteria already present in our gut.4